optimatorlab/mFSTSP/README.md

 There are two options for importing this repository's contents to your computer.
 1. Download a .zip archive of the repository by either:
    - [Clicking this link](https://github.com/optimatorlab/mFSTSP/archive/master.zip), or
-   - Click the green "Clone or download" button above and choosing "Download ZIP".
+   - Clicking the green "Clone or download" button above and choosing "Download ZIP".

    In either case, unzip the archive on your computer to the location of your choice.